demenciel/demenciel/README.md

 # 👋 Welcome to Alexandre's GitHub!

-🌟 **Innovative Full Stack Developer | CTO & Co-Founder | Aspiring Combat Engineer** 🌟
+🌟 **Innovative Full Stack Developer | CTO & Co-Founder | Entrepreneur** 🌟

 ### About Me
-I'm Alexandre, a software engineer with a completed curriculum at 42 Québec.
-I co-founded and currently serve as the CTO of 'Imperfect,' a unique dating app where we use React Native and Laravel to enhance user interactions.
-Additionally, I am self-employed and currently developing 'Weedlogger,' a tool that revolutionizes inventory tracking and management using React.js and Laravel.
+Hi, I'm Alexandre, a passionate software engineer and entrepreneur with a completed curriculum at 42 Québec.
+I specialize in building scalable SaaS solutions, with a proven track record in Laravel and React-based applications.

-🪖 Recently, I've embarked on an exciting journey with the Canadian Armed Forces, training to become a Combat Engineer.
-This role is teaching me a great deal about discipline and enhancing my problem-solving skills in high-pressure environments.
+As the founder of [Solutions TechnoSaaS](https://techno-saas.com/), I develop customizable SaaS solutions that empower businesses to achieve their goals.
+I'm actively seeking opportunities on **Upwork** to collaborate with clients and help bring their projects to life.

 ---

-## 📫 Contact
+### What I'm Working On
+- 🚀 **[Solutions TechnoSaaS](https://techno-saas.com/):** A Laravel-React boilerplate tailored for SaaS startups, designed to streamline development and deployment.
+- 🌱 **Imperfect:** A dating app reimagining user interactions, built with Expo and Laravel.
+- 📦 **Weedlogger:** An inventory tracking solution for the cannabis industry.
+- 🛒 **Recette Rabais:** A recipe generation platform leveraging discounts from Quebec grocery stores.

+---

+### 🌐 Let's Connect!
+I’m looking for **Upwork collaborations** to help businesses with:
+- SaaS development
+- Web application creation
+- Optimization and scalability
+- Custom feature development

+Feel free to reach out if you’re interested in working together!

 <div align="left" style="display:inline_block">
   <a href="https://x.com/technoSaas" target="_blank"><img src="https://img.shields.io/twitter/follow/:technoSaas" target="_blank"></a>